shashanktomar11/streamline-/README.md

 # Streamline++ : A modified version of the Streamline Cache Attack

 ### Modifications
 The modified multithreaded versions of the sender and receiver can be found in the src folder.
+We have implemented a multi-threaded receiver to increase the bandwidth of the attack.

 ### Hardware Requirements
 * Intel CPU from Haswell or newer generation